Earlier, we became acquainted with the logical operators not, and, and or. Here we treat two more important operators.

 Is the following a correct logical consequence?

-"I did not pass my exam, so I did not study hard"
+"I passed my exam, so I studied hard"